jfprogramming/dpkg-status/README.md

 This repository contains:
 - A Python3 script for managing `dpkg status` files.
-- A Qt-based application for display results of the `dpkg_status.py` script.
+- A Qt-based application for displaying results of the `dpkg_status.py` script.
 - Supporting scripts for environment setup and installation.

 The project is designed to report packages installed on Debian-based systems.